sheel-gandhi/Election_Analysis/README.md

 ***Total number of votes cast in congressional election***

-   * Total votes cast in the congressional election is 369,711.
+   * Total votes cast in the congressional election is `369,711`.

 ***Breakdown of the number of votes and the percentage of total votes for each county in the precinct***

-   * Jefferson County has a total of 38,855 votes which is 10.5% of the total vote count.
+   * Jefferson County has a total of `38,855` votes which is `10.5%` of the total vote count.
-   * Denver County has 306,055 votes which is 82.8% of the total vote count.
+   * Denver County has `306,055` votes which is `82.8%` of the total vote count.
-   * Arapahoe County has 24,801 votes which is 6.7% of the total vote count.
+   * Arapahoe County has `24,801` votes which is `6.7%` of the total vote count.

 ***County with the largest number of votes***

-  * Denver County is the Largest County
+  * `Denver` County is the Largest County.
-  * Denver County has the largest number of votes with 306,055 votes.
+  * Denver County has the largest number of votes with `306,055` votes.
-  * Denver County has the largest percentage votes at 82.8%
+  * Denver County has the largest vote percentage at `82.8%`.

 ***Breakdown of the number of votes and the percentage of the total votes each candidate received***

-  * Charles Casper Stockham received a total of 85,213 votes which was 23.0% of total votes.
+  * Charles Casper Stockham received a total of `85,213` votes which is `23.0%` of total votes.
-  * Diana DeGette received 272,892 votes which is 73.8% of total votes.
+  * Diana DeGette received `272,892` votes which is `73.8%` of total votes.
-  * Raymon Anthony Doane received 11,606 votes which is 3.1% of total vote count.
+  * Raymon Anthony Doane received `11,606` votes which is `3.1%` of total vote count.

 ***Winning Candidate, their vote count, and their percentage of the total votes***

-  * Diana DeGette is the winning candidate
+  * `Diana DeGette` is the winning candidate
-  * Diana DeGette received highest number of votes with 272,892 votes
+  * Diana DeGette received highest number of votes with `272,892` votes.
-  * She received 73.8% of the total votes cast.
+  * She received `73.8%` of the total votes cast.

 ## Election-Audit Results Method